 Work for hire, 2015 - 2021

-At Yoast I draw illustrations to accompany articles and blog posts about SEO and website optimization, translating abstract and technical concepts into inviting illustrations to accompany the text, and present the ideas of the article through a metaphor.
+For Yoast I drew illustrations to accompany articles and blog posts about SEO and website optimization, as well as 'Assistants' that appear in various places in the user interface.
+My task was to translate abstract and technical concepts into inviting illustrations, and present ideas through metaphors.

 Work for hire, 2019